qwertyjames23/Portfolio/src/pages/portfolio/projects/neonmint.md

 ---
 layout:  /src/layouts/ProjectLayout.astro
-title: 'NeonMint'
+title: 'Portfolio'
 pubDate: 2025-04-05
-description: 'NeonMint is a modern, minimalist template crafted for developers and digital creatives.'
+description: 'Portfolio is a modern, minimalist template crafted for developers and digital creatives.'
 languages: ["astro", "tailwind", "cloudflare", "javascript","vercel"]
 image:
-  url: "/images/projects/neonmint.webp"
+  url: "/images/projects/portfolio.webp"
   alt: "Thumbnail of Astro arches."
 ---

-**NeonMint** is a modern, minimalist web template created for developers, designers, and digital creatives.
+**Portfolio** is a modern, minimalist web template created for developers, designers, and digital creatives.
 This project aims to offer an elegant and functional visual experience, combining a dark-toned aesthetic with mint green accents to highlight content without distractions.

-Developed with **Astro** and styled with **TailwindCSS**, NeonMint focuses on speed, modularity, and a component-centered architecture.
+Developed with **Astro** and styled with **TailwindCSS**, Portfolio focuses on speed, modularity, and a component-centered architecture.

 ## 🧩 Features